現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer 5:

-The submitted New Business Implementation Plan (NBIP) and other documents are evaluated to determine whether there is a high likelihood of approval for the standard 'Business Manager' status of residence after the six-month preparatory period (business startup activities).
-The confirmation of business startup activities will be granted if it is deemed sufficiently likely that the application for the status of residence will be successful.
+The submitted New Business Implementation Plan (NBIP) and other documents are evaluated to determine whether there is a high likelihood of approval for the standard 'Business Manager' status of residence after the preparatory period (business startup activities period).
+If deemed sufficient, the “Certificate of Business Startup Activities Confirmation” will be issued.
 For a successful application, the NBIP and its supporting documents should clearly include the following details:

-• Where will you be conducting your business?
-[Business area]
+• Business location: Where will you be conducting your business?

-• What preparations and activities are you undertaking in order to launch your business?
-[Specific plan up to the commencement of business]
+• Specific plan until the commencement of business: What preparations and activities are you planning to undertake in order to launch your business?

-• How much funds will you require until the commencement of your business (for business startup activities)?
+• Startup funds: How much funds will you require until the commencement of your business (for business startup activities)?
 How do you plan to raise these funds?
-[Funds for business startup activities]

-• (If you are establishing a company) Who will be the corporate executive officers, and what roles will they play?
-[Corporate executive officers]
+• Corporate executive officers: Who will be the corporate executive officers, and what roles will they play?

 Question6: I am currently residing overseas and plan to move to Japan in the future.
 Am I eligible to apply?